-- Do not undertake strenuous work for a month afterwards.
+- Do not undertake strenuous work or travel by air for a month afterwards.

-- Resumption of regular office work after 3 days of surgery (unless specially advised by your operating surgeon)
+- Can resume regular office work/house work after 3 days of surgery (unless specially advised by the operating surgeon)

 - Wear cotton balls or ear plugs over the ear opening.

-A stapes surgery carries some risks that you should know prior to giving consent to this treatment.
-Please consult your surgeon for further risk evaluation in your individual case.
+A stapes surgery carries some risks that one should know prior to giving consent to this treatment.
+They are as follows: –

 - Dizziness: Dizziness for a few hours after the surgery is normal.
 In some cases, it may last longer.